 Planning & Zoning

-The Borough also retains a part-time Zoning Officer to regulate the use of land and enforce the Zoning Ordinances.
-The Zoning Officer, Albert Rohrbach is responsible for the review of all building applications to verify whether a Zoning permit is required.
-Mr. Rohrbach is also responsible for planning and advertising meetings of the Planning Commission and Zoning Hearing Board.
+The Borough also retains a Zoning Officer to regulate the use of land and enforce the Zoning Ordinances.
+The Zoning Officer, is responsible for the review of all building applications to verify whether a Zoning permit is required.
+He is also responsible for planning and advertising meetings of the Planning Commission and Zoning Hearing Board.

 The Planning Commission is a body comprised of seven appointed residents that serve a definite term of office.
 Appointed by Borough Council, the Planning Commission is responsible for reviewing land development plans and other Zoning Appeals.
 The Commission also prepares the Borough Comprehensive Plan, makes recommendations to Council concerning the adoption of the official map of the Borough.
 The Borough does not have much open land to subdivide and develop and the Commission on few occasions reviews subdivisions of existing lots in two or more lots.
 Primarily the Commission spends much of the review on special use permits and making recommendations to the Zoning Hearing Board.